 Do you need help setting up a Coinbase account?
 Just read our guide.

 Now the first step is done and you are ready for your first cryptocurrencies.
 But you may be wondering where can I find IOTA on Coinbase?
 IOTA itself is not available to buy directly from Coinbase.
 To get to IOTA, you first need Bitcoin or Ethereum on Coinbase and then send these coins to an exchange to buy IOTA with BTC or ETH.

 The fastest way to buy BTC or ETH on Coinbase

 - Go to the Buy / Sell page on your account.

 - Add a payment method to your Coinbase account.

-Setting up an IOTA Wallet
+Setting up an IOTA wallet

-- The largest stock exchange in the world: Binance has the highest crypto trading volume in the world.
+- The largest exchange in the world: Binance has the highest crypto trading volume in the world.

-- The One-Stop-Shop: Over 100 different crypto currencies are available on the exchange.
+- The one-stop shop: Over 100 different cryptocurrencies are available on the exchange.

 Do you need help setting up a Binance account?
 Just take a look at our Binance Guide.